masteramyx/Apex-Stats/README.md

 # empires

-A new Flutter application to view Apex Legends Player Stats.
+A Flutter application to view Apex Legends Player Stats.
 User can search across 3 platforms; Xbox, Playstation and PC(Origin).
+Using this as a WIP to learn and experiment with flutter.
+Any improvements are welcome.

 #API